From BR Bullpen

 Biographical Information

-Wilfred "Fritz" Knothe played in the majors in 1932-33, getting 615 at-bats.
+Wilfred "Fritz" Knothe played in the majors in 1932 and 1933, getting 615 at-bats.
 He was primarily a third baseman.

 Knothe was born in 1903 in Passaic, NJ.
 Through 2010, nearly a dozen major leaguers have been born in Passaic, inluding Mike Jorgensen and Mark DeRosa.
 His brother George Knothe, however, was born in Bayonne, NJ.

 Fritz was famous at an early age from his participation on the "Wonder Team", the long-time undefeated Passaic High School basketball team, on which his brother also played.

 Fritz didn't come to the majors until he was nearly 29 years old.
 His years in the minors included two years at Des Moines, two at Portland and two at Seattle.